Mermin-Wagner physics, (H,T) phase diagram, and candidate quantum spin-liquid phase in the spin-1/2 triangular-lattice antiferromagnet Ba8CoNb6O24: Discussion

-Of the limited selection of remaining candidate mechanisms, a next-neighbor coupling, $J_2$, has been shown \cite{Manuel_PRB_1999,Kaneko_JPSJ_2014, Li_PRB_2015,Zhu_PRB_2015,Iqbal_PRB_2016} to produce a QSL in the narrow range of interaction strengths $0.06 \lesssim J_2/J \lesssim 0.17$.
-While all of the recent studies agree rather closely on the boundaries of this regime, they are completely divided on the nature of the QSL, with variational Monte Carlo (VMC) suggesting a gapless state \cite{Kaneko_JPSJ_2014,Iqbal_PRB_2016}, DMRG suggesting a gapped one \cite{Zhu_PRB_2015}, and the coupled-cluster method being unable to comment \cite{Li_PRB_2015}.
+Of the limited selection of remaining candidate mechanisms, a next-neighbor coupling, $J_2$, has been shown \cite{Manuel_PRB_1999,Kaneko_JPSJ_2014, Li_PRB_2015,Zhu_PRB_2015} to produce a QSL in the narrow range of interaction strengths $0.06 \lesssim J_2/J \lesssim 0.17$.
+While all of the recent studies agree rather closely on the boundaries of this regime, they are completely divided on the nature of the QSL, with variational Monte Carlo (VMC) methods suggesting a gapless state \cite{Kaneko_JPSJ_2014}, also supported by the use of more sophisticated quantum-number projection \cite{Morita_JPSJ_2015} and ground-state refinement methods \cite{Iqbal_PRB_2016}, DMRG suggesting a gapped one \cite{Zhu_PRB_2015,Hu_PRB_2015}, and the coupled-cluster method being unable to comment \cite{Li_PRB_2015}.
 Because studies of the QSL ground state of the kagome lattice indicate that VMC has a generic preference for gapless phases and DMRG for gapped ones, there is little to learn from these results.
-The problem in Ba$_8$CoNb$_6$O$_{24}$ is that a $J_2$ interaction requires a Co-O-(Nb-)O-O-(Nb-)O-Co path, which passes through one NbO$_6$ octahedron below the plane and one above it, via another in-plane CoO$_6$ octahedron [Fig.~\ref{1}(b)].
-We comment that the third-neighbor interaction has a similar path, with both intermediate NbO$_6$ octahedra on the same side of the Co plane.
-It appears quite unlikely on quantum-chemistry grounds that such bonds could have a strength only one order of magnitude below that of the near-neighbor ($J$) bond.
+The problem with this interpretation in Ba$_8$CoNb$_6$O$_{24}$ is that a $J_2$ interaction requires a Co-O-(Nb-)O-O-(Nb-)O-Co path, whose shortest realization passes through one NbO$_6$ octahedron below the plane and one above it, via another in-plane CoO$_6$ octahedron [Fig.~\ref{1}(b)].
+An alternative path with both intermediate NbO$_6$ octahedra on the same side of the Co plane is expected to be very similar in strength to the third-neighbor interaction.
+However, it appears quite unlikely on quantum-chemistry grounds that such bonds could have a strength only one order of magnitude below that of the near-neighbor ($J$) bond.